1337hero/mikekey.com/README.md

 # [Mike Key](https://mikekey.com) - LinkTree sucks 😜

 This is my own customized link based landing page for social media profiles.
-They go here instead of directly to my blog.
+Visitors land here first, and can get affliate links and links to my other social media accounts, along with a link to my calendly and blog.
+Also have included an email capture form.

 ## To-Do List

-1.)
+- [ ] 1.
 Need to build email signup

-2.)
-Want to Embed Most Recent YouTube Video
+- [ ] 2.
+Easily Embed Most Recent YouTube video

-3.)
-Want to further templatize this so others can fork it

-4.)
-On the templatization front - want to use markdown or a settings files like Jekyll to update product links and other links.
-Have to figure out how to do that.
+- [ ] 3.
+Embed Amazon Affliate links via a config file

+- [ ] 4.
+Streamline the SASS into a more effecient template system with themes

+- [ ] 5.
+Build out my own QR code to import contact card

+## Done

+~~Templatize with configuration file~~